Asymptotic Distribution and Detection Thresholds for Two-Sample Tests Based on Geometric Graphs: Introduction

-Then the sets of points assigned labels 1 and 2 have the same distribution as $\sX_{N_1}'$ and $\sY_{N_2}'$ (as in~\eqref{2poisson}), respectively.
-This implies that for a directed graph functional $\sG$\footnote{Note that every undirected graph functional $\sG$ can be modified to a directed graph functional $\sG_+$ in a natural way: For $S\subset \R^d$ finite, $\sG_+(S)$ is obtained by replacing every edge in $\sG(S)$ with two directed edges, one in each direction.
-Thus, without loss of generality, it suffices to consider directed graph functionals.}, the Poissonized 2-sample test statistic can be re-written as
+Then the sets of points assigned labels 1 and 2 have the same distribution as $\sX_{N_{1}}'$ and $\sY_{N_{2}}'$ (as in \eqref {2poisson}), respectively.
+This implies that for a directed graph functional $\sG$, the Poissonized 2-sample test statistic \eqref {graph2testp} is equal in distribution to

+where $\psi(c_{x}, c_{y})= \bm 1\{c_{x}=1, c_{y}=2\}$.
+(Note that every undirected graph functional $\sG$ can be modified to a directed graph functional $\sG_{+}$ in a natural way: For $S\subset\R^{d}$ finite, $\sG_{+}(S)$ is obtained by replacing every edge in $\sG(S)$ with two directed edges, one in each direction.
+Thus, without loss of generality, it suffices to consider directed graph functionals.)